savitaashture/news-demo/README.md

 - Rename the `.env.example` file to `.env` and enter your News API Key.
 - `cd` into it and run the following command: `go build && ./news-demo` to start the server on port 3000.
-- Visit http://localhost:3000 in your browser.
+- Visit http://localhost:3000 in your browser..